jfrog/jfrog-cli/README.md

    --regexp                      [Default: false]  Set to true to use a regular expression instead of wildcards expression to collect artifacts to upload.
    --dry-run                     [Default: false]  Set to true to disable communication with Bintray.
 ```
-If you with the command to create a Bintray package in case it does not exist, please also send the following options.
+If the Bintray Package to which you're uploading does not exist, the CLI will try to create it.
+Please send the following command options for the package creation.
 ```console
    --pkg-desc                    [Optional]        Package description.
    --pkg-labels                  [Optional]        Package lables in the form of "lable11","lable2"...